microsoft/fastlane-plugin-appcenter/README.md

 fastlane add_plugin appcenter
 ```

+fastlane v2.96.0 or higher is required for all plugin-actions to function properly.

 ## About App Center
 With [App Center](https://appcenter.ms) you can continuously build, test, release, and monitor your apps.
 This plugin provides a set of actions to interact with App Center.